 Faces: It's Now Or NeverDespite the death of keyboard player Ian McLagan in December, drummer Kenney Jones is not giving up on a Faces reunion.

-It seems as though when the Rolling Stones return to North America, they’ll be ditching the arena gigs that marked the recent 50 And Counting dates and hitting stadiums.
+Ford Field/Comerica Park For The Rolling Stones This Summer?It seems as though when the Rolling Stones return to North America, they’ll be ditching the arena gigs that marked the recent 50 And Counting dates and hitting stadiums.
 The Las Vegas Sun reported that the Stones had a June 13th date “penciled in” at "Sin City's" 16,800-seat MGM Grand Garden Arena, but after the massive success and payday of the their recent 14 On Fire European and Australian shows, it’s looking like the football stadiums will be getting the band’s business this summer.